joshsurber/surber.us/posts/2025-01-29-bash-dotfiles.md

 }
 ```

 Clone a git repo intellegently.
 If I pass in a single repo name (like `.files`) it will use SSH to clone that repo from my account so I can push changes.
-If I pass the username as well (such as `echasnovski/mini.nvim`) it will be cloned via HTTPS, not allowing changes.
+If I pass the username as well (such as `echasnovski/mini.nvim`) it will be cloned via HTTPS.
 Seems obvious but I've never seen this in anyone else's dotfiles before.
 Will not work with GitLab or BitBucket or anything other than GitHub, but if you need this feel free to customize in your own dotfiles.

 ```bash
 # Load static pws in yubibey call ykey [slot] [password]